ryrob30/mobile-services.en/help/ios/acquisition-main/t-testing-marketing-link-acquisition.md

 * Variations in the user-agent sent might cause attribution to fail.

-  Ensure that [!DNL `https://c00.adobe.com/v3/<appid>/start`] and [!DNL `https://c00.adobe.com/v3/<appid>/end`] have the same user-agent values.
+  Ensure that `https://c00.adobe.com/v3/<appid>/start` and `https://c00.adobe.com/v3/<appid>/end` have the same user-agent values.

 * The acquisition link and the hit from the SDK should be using the same HTTP/HTTPS protocol.

-  If the link and the hit are using different protocols (for example, the link uses HTTP and the SDK uses HTTPS) the IP address might differ for each request (on some carriers).
+  If the link and the hit are using different protocols, where for example, the link uses HTTP and the SDK uses HTTPS, the IP address might differ on some carriers for each request.
 This could cause the attribution to fail.

 * The marketing links are cached on the server side with a ten-minutes expiration time.